Anna Guérin: Inter-Allied Poppy Day

 Newfoundland was a Dominion of the British Empire and not part of Canada at the time.
 Although Newfoundland and Canada were intrinsically linked by their geographical positions, Newfoundland did not become part of Canada until 1949.
 How it came to adopt Guérin’s ‘Inter-Allied Poppy Day’ is not known but it did.
 There were Great War Veterans’ Association veterans in Newfoundland as well as in Canada so, perhaps, that was how.
 The Ladies Auxiliary of the G.W.V.A., made all the preparations, in conjunction with the National War Memorial Committee.
-By 21 October 1921, 12,000 poppies had already been ordered by the Newfoundland G.W.V.A.
+By 21 October 1921, 12,000 poppies had already been ordered by Newfoundland G.W.V.A.
 Newfoundland’s first Poppy Day was held on 11 November 1921, Armistice Day.

-Another memorial flower, the Forget-Me-Not, is held dear in Newfoundland.
+Another memorial flower, the Forget-Me-Not, is revered in Newfoundland.
 They serve to commemorate those of the Royal Newfoundland Regiment who lost their lives on 1 July 1916 at Beaumont-Hamel, on the Somme.
+No more French-made poppies were purchased from Anna Guérin after 1921.
+The [Royal] Canadian Legion became responsible for poppy campaigns thereafter.
+In 2021, the Royal Canadian Legion honoured Anna with a 'Tribute' Poppy - a small poppy within a cellophane envelope, together by a bi-lingual information card on Anna Guérin: 100th Anniversary of the Remembrance Poppy in Canada.

 A 1921 French-made British Legion cotton Remembrance Poppy.

-GREAT BRITAIN was the next to receive Guérin’s attention.
+Great Britain was the next to receive Guérin’s attention.
 She landed at the Port of Liverpool, at 7.30 a.m., on 30 August 1921.
 She took examples of her French-made poppies to the British Legion men and explained her ‘Inter-Allied Poppy Day’ idea.
-The Legion was very sceptical and Guérin’s credentials had to be checked out but, before September was out, the British had adopted the ‘Inter-Allied Poppy Day’ idea.
-Because it was a very poor organisation, Madame Guérin paid for the British remembrance poppies herself and the British Legion reimbursed her, after the first British Poppy Day on 11 November 1921.
+The Legion was very sceptical and Anna Guérin’s credentials had to be verified but, before September was out, the British had adopted the ‘Inter-Allied Poppy Day’ idea.
+Because the British Legion was a very poor organisation, Anna Guérin paid for the British remembrance poppies herself and the British Legion reimbursed her, after the first British Poppy Day on 11 November 1921.
 Guérin was very rarely credited in the British newspapers and “widows and children of French soldiers” were sometimes mentioned but often the poppy makers were referred to as “peasants”.
+No more French-made poppies were purchased from Anna Guérin after 1921.
 From 1922 onwards, British veterans made Remembrance Poppies at The Poppy Factory and, from 1926, at Lady Haig's Poppy Factory.
+In 1971, the British Legion became the Royal British Legion.